Stem cell lineage survival as a noisy competition for niche access

-\subsection{Higher dimensionality with radial symmetry}
+\subsubsection{Higher dimensionality with radial symmetry}

-Imagine that our tissue can be abstracted as something isomporphic to a disk or sphere.
-In consequence, we will only consider the $r$ coordinate --see Fig. (\ref{fig:CryptGeom}b) of this SI.
-Let the units of volume be in number of cells.
-That is, we assume that, on average, the volume of cells is around $1$.
-The fluctuations can occur in all directions with equal probability.
-Therefore, if we know that the rate at which fluctuations occur is $k_r$, following the same reasoning we used in section \ref{sec:General}, we can approximate the effective rate projected towards the $r$ axis by:
+We next consider the case in which the tissue has radial symmetry (i.e. can be abstracted as a manifold isomorphic to a disk or sphere).
+In consequence, we will only consider the $r$ coordinate away from the center of the tissue (see Fig. (\ref{fig:CryptGeom}b) of this appendix).
+In the case of isotropic stochastic reallocations occurring at rate $k_r$, following the same reasoning we used in section \ref{sec:General}, we can approximate the effective rate projected towards the $r$ axis by:

-where $D$ is the dimension of the volume.
+where $D$ is the dimension of the manifold.
 The diffusion term in the reaction diffusion equation will be given by:

 Now we compute the drift term.
 For that, we apply directly equation (\ref{eq:h}).
-In the case of a $3$D sphere growing from the centre, we have, if $V(r)$ is the volume encapsulated by the surface of radius $r$, the displacement of a cell at this position will be determined by:
+In the case of a $3$-dimensional sphere growing from the centre, we have, if $V(r)$ is the volume encapsulated by the surface of radius $r$, the displacement of a cell at this position will be determined by:

 If $V(r)=\frac{4}{3}\pi r^3$, then, according to the above equation: